efrecon/devenv-code-tunnel/README.md

 This will create a (privileged) container or VM, running in the foreground and offering these features:

-- A volume named after the first argument (`devenv`) will be created, if necessary and mounted into the development environment as the home directory for the user `coder`.
+- A volume named after the first argument (`devenv`) will be created if necessary and mounted into the development environment as the home directory for the user `coder`.
 - The local container/VM will also be named after the first argument (e.g.,